nf-core/nanoseq/docs/output.md

 [bambu](https://github.com/GoekeLab/bambu), [StringTie2](https://ccb.jhu.edu/software/stringtie/), [featureCounts](http://bioinf.wehi.edu.au/featureCounts/)

 *Description*:
-With genome alignments, transcripts can be reconstructed by softwares to find novel transcripts.
-We used *bambu*  to identify novel transcripts.
-Quantification can be performed then based on extended annotations. *bambu* also provides quantification after transcript recontruction.
-An an alternative approach, we also provides an option to run *StringTie2* to identify novel transcripts.
+After genomic alignment, novel transcripts can be reconstructed using tools such as bambu and StringTie2.
+Quantification can then be performed on a more complete annotation based on the transcripts detected within a given set of samples. bambu performs both the reconstruction and quantification steps.
+An an alternative approach, we also provides an option to run StringTie2 to identify novel transcripts.
 However, when multiple samples are provided, quantification for multiple samples are not implemented explicitly in the software.
-Hence we provide *StringTie2 Merge*  to merge novel transcripts across multiple samples and perform quantification for both gene and transcripts using *featureCounts*.
+Hence a second step is required to merge novel transcripts across multiple samples followed by quantification for both gene and transcripts using featureCounts.
 You can skip transcript reconstruction and quantification by providing the `--skip_quantification` parameter.

 ## Differential expression analysis

 <details markdown="1">
 <summary>Output files</summary>

-* `DESeq2/DESeq2out.txt` - a `.txt` file that can contains differential expression results for genes.
+* `<QUANTIFICATION_METHOD>/deseq2/deseq2.results.txt` - a `.txt` file that can contains differential expression results for genes.
-* `DEXSeq/DEXSeqout.txt` - a `.txt` file that can contains differential expression results for transcripts.
+* `<QUANTIFICATION_METHOD>/dexseq/dexseq.results.txt` - a `.txt` file that can contains differential expression results for transcripts.

 </details>